bahmoudd/arch-install-guide/README.md

 # Are you dual-booting this? <a name="resize-c-drive"></a>

+> [!NOTE]
+> You cannot dual-boot Windows and Arch Linux if you're an MBR system, as MBR only allows a maximum of 4 partitions per disk

 If you plan on dual-booting Windows and Arch Linux, hit `Win+R` on your keyboard and type into the Run prompt:
 ```
 diskmgmt.exe